DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         # - clones the deploy repo on the remote VM (can take 30 minutes)
         # - you do not need to clone the repo on the remote VM manually, this command will do that for you.
         subt cloud ansible azure-basestation install-azure.yaml

+If you see the ansible script taking too long, check the connecting by pinging the vm:

+        ping azure-basestation

+Sometimes the azure VPN disconnects.
+To solve the issue, re-connect the VPN (it sometimes takes a few tried to get re-connected).

 ## 4. Install UAV VM Dependencies